 In “no-fault” states, a driver does not have to prove fault and can submit a claim to his or her own insurance company.
 Their insurance will provide coverage regardless of who was legally responsible for the crash.
 If you were never fully compensated for injuries and/or property damage from an at fault driver or insurance company, talk to an attorney today.
-The Dallas personal injury attorneys at The Queenan Law Firm, P.C. can help you receive compensation for medical bills, property damage, and other costs that you are owed.
+A Dallas personal injury lawyer at The Queenan Law Firm, P.C. can help you receive compensation for medical bills, property damage, and other costs that you are owed.
 Call for a free consultation today.

 Required Minimum Insurance Coverage in Texas